paulecraig79/Group-13-SEM/use-cases/use-case-3.md

 ### Goal in Context

-As an *Employee of an Organisation* I want *to produce a report on all the countries in the world organised by largest population to smallest* so that *I see where my organisation could possibly get the most interaction from.*
+As a *Project manager* I want *to produce a report on all the countries in the world organised by largest population to smallest* so that *I see where my project could possibly get the most interaction from.*

 ### Scope